-The Accounts & Audit Regulations 2011 establishes Shrewsbury Town Council as a "Smaller Body" and as such is subject to the Lighter Touch Audit.
+The Accounts & Audit Regulations 2011 established Shrewsbury Town Council as a "Smaller Body" and as such is subject to the "Limited Assurances" audit.
 The Town Council has however made a conscious decision to prepare a wider ranging Governance Statement.

 The Town Council approved and adopted on 7 September 2009 a Code of Corporate Governance in accordance with CIPFA/SOLACE guidance.